 To be awarded this Master’s Degree, trainees must complete all the modules, pass the practical assessment, do the minimal period of clinical immersion and present a research project.
 Candidates who successfully complete the full course will be awarded a Master’s Degree recognized by the Universitat Autònoma de Barcelona.

-Our educational program is divided onto two different parts:
+Our educational program is divided onto three different parts:

 - The face-to-face part of this Master’s degree is given in nine modules, each consisting of five-day training courses held throughout the first year.